ryankurte/rust-driver-pal/README.md

 # driver-pal

-Previously known as `driver-pal`, new releases at [crates.io/crates/driver-pal](https://crates.io/crates/driver-pal).
+A helper package for rust-embedded driver traits and implementations to assist with constructing drivers for embedded devices, currently focussed on SPI with the intent to extend this to support I2C in the future.
-A helper package for rust-embedded driver traits and implementations to assist with constructing drivers for embedded devices.
+Previously known as `embedded-spi`, new releases at [crates.io/crates/driver-pal](https://crates.io/crates/driver-pal).

 This provides:

-- a `CS` pin trait to communicate CS control for drivers
+- a `CS` pin trait to communicate CS control for SPI based drivers
 - a `Wrapper` type to provide this for an SPI and OutputPin implementation
 - a `Hal` that abstracts over a number of SPI implementations to assist with writing driver utilities
 - a `Mock` helper for testing drivers based on this